Vasi012/ELITE-Luxury-Cars/README.md

    -Message (required, type= text area).

-4. On a successful submission of the book a test drive form, the user will be navigated to the success.html dispaying a success message.
+4. On a successful submission of the book a test drive form, the user will be navigated to the success.html displaying a success message.

 5. By submitting this form, will allow the showroom access over your information send such as who you are and your email address the day when you would like to book a test drive also if the customer has any mentions for the showroom such as requesting to be collected from a point or having a special request.